-- Ground Resistance testing using the 2 clamp method (no auxiliary rods needed) - 2- and 4-Pole Bond Resistance/Continuity measurement (DC Resistance) with automatic polarity reversal - 4-Pole Soil Resistivity measurement with automatic calculation of Rho (ρ) and user selection of the Wenner or Schlumberger test method - 3-Pole Earth Coupling measurement - Manual and Automatic frequency scan from (41 to 513) Hz for optimum test accuracy in electrically noisy environments - Selectable test voltage of 16 V or 32 V up to 250 mA of test current - Auto-off power management - Automatic recognition of all electrode connections and their resistance value - Stores up to 512 complete test results in internal memory - Optically isolated USB communication - Remote set up and operation of all measurements using DataView® software - Rechargeable NiMH batteries from wall charger or vehicle power - Rugged dustproof and rainproof field case IP53 rated in closed position - Grounding standards IEC 61557 parts 4 and 5 compliant - Includes DataView® software for data storage, real-time display, analysis, report generation and system configuration
+- Ground Resistance testing using the 2 clamp method (no auxiliary rods needed) - 2- and 4-Pole Bond Resistance/Continuity Measurement (DC Resistance) with automatic polarity reversal - 3-Pole Fall-of-Potential measurement with manual or automatic frequency selection - 4-Pole soil resistivity measurement with automatic calculation of Rho (ρ) and user selection of the Wenner or Schlumberger test method - 3-Pole earth/ground coupling measurement - Manual and automatic frequency scan from (41 to 5078) Hz for optimum test accuracy in electrically noisy environments - Selectable test voltage of 16 V, 32 V (10, 16, 32 and 60) V for meters manufactured after August 2019) up to 250 mA of test current.
+The 10 V setting is used for applications in which higher voltage is not recommended.
+The 60 V setting is used primarily for faster measurements when using Models 6472 and 6474 together, and for testing for deep soil resistivity measurements - Auto-off power management - Automatic recognition of all electrode connections and their resistance value - Stores up to 512 complete test results in internal memory - Optically isolated USB communication - Remote set up and operation of all measurements using DataView® software - Automatic report generation including the fall of potential plot - Rechargeable NiMH batteries from wall charger or vehicle power - Rugged dustproof and rainproof field case IP53 rated in closed position - Grounding standards IEC 61557 parts 4 and 5 compliant - Includes DataView® software for data storage, real-time display, analysis, report generation and system configuration